NVIDIA/trt-samples-for-hackathon-cn/cookbook/05-Plugin/MultiVersion/README.md

 # Multi-Version

-+ The same as BasicExample, but with multiple versions of the plugin.
++ The same as BasicExample, but multiple versions of the plugin are provided to be chose at runtime.

 + Steps to run.